HAH802E1M Image Sensors and Processing (4 ECTS)

 Description:

-The objective of this module is to enable students to acquire the basic knowledge necessary in most disciplines associated with engineering sciences concerning digital images and their use.
-To take this course, students must have knowledge of linear algebra as well as some notions of continuous and sampled signal processing.
-As the practical work is carried out in Matlab, some programming skills in this language are desirable.
-At the end of this course, students will have mastered the basics of image processing.
-They will understand the principles underlying most image analysis and modification software.
+The objective of this module is to enable students to acquire the basic knowledge required in most engineering science disciplines related to digital images and their applications.
+To take this course, students must have a background in linear algebra as well as some understanding of continuous and sampled signal processing.
+Since the lab exercises are conducted in MATLAB, some programming skills in this language are desirable.
+Upon completion of this course, students will have mastered the fundamentals of image processing.
+They will understand the principles underlying most image analysis and editing software.

 Hourly volumes: